 How to Store Vegan Gingerbread Cookies

-I have not tested freezing baked gingerbread cookies (they just simply don’t last long in our house!), but it would likely work well for up to 2 months.
+I have not tried freezing the baked gingerbread cookies (they just simply don’t last long in our house!), but it would likely work well for up to 2 months.

 Substitutions and Variations

-• Oil-free option: Replace the softened vegan butter with 1/2 cup of runny nut butter such as sun butter, cashew butter, or almond butter.
-Peanut butter will also work, but impact the flavor of the gingerbread cookie dough.
-The texture of the baked cookies is slightly different, but still tasty!
+- Oil-Free Option: I’ve successfully replaced the vegan butter in this recipe with an equal amount of nut butter (such as sun butter, cashew butter, or almond butter).
+The texture of the baked cookies is slightly different but they’re still tasty!

 Recipe FAQs